 The rolling hills and lushly forested mountains of the Catskills are a feast for the eyes when leaves start to transform into vibrant autumnal hues.

 Take in the views from the comfort of your own car with a drive along Catskill Scenic Route 30 (pictured), Catskill Mountains Scenic Byway, and Upper Delaware Scenic Byway.
 Small towns oozing with charm from Roxbury and Roscoe to Windham and Woodstock are worth exploring if you find yourself passing through.
-Hopping aboard the Delaware & Ulster Railroad will steer you on a scenic and relaxing rail ride.
+Hop aboard the pedal-powered Catskill Rail Explorers and steer yourself on a scenic and relaxing rail ride.

 Credit: Beautiful Destinations